Ezrnest/Ancono/README.md

     Line, triangle, conic sections (including circle, ellipse, hyperbola and parabola) and affine transformations are provided in Ancono.
-    Useful methods are available, including computing the intersection points, computing the 4 kinds of centers of a triangle and so much more.
+    Useful methods are available, including computing the intersection points, computing the four kinds of centers of a triangle and so much more.
+Ancono also supports visualization for curves and objects on plane.

 6. Number theory and Combinations